Kefkius/electrum-dash/docs/masternodes.md

 A delegate key can either be one of your Electrum-DASH keys, or an imported key.
 Either way, your masternode and Electrum-DASH will both need to know the private key.
 (See *Importing Masternode.conf* below.)

-To use one of your Electrum-DASH keys as a delegate key, put its address in the `Masternode DASH Address` field of the `View Masternode` tab.
+To use one of your Electrum-DASH keys as a delegate key, put its private key in the `Masternode Private Key` field of the `View Masternode` tab.

 ### IP Address and Protocol Version